Marcos-An/esport-nlw/README.md

 </a>
 <br>
 <br>
-Esports NLW is a project to practice some skills in a curse, building a Full Stack project with React, React Native, Tailwind and Prisma.
+Esports NLW is a project to practice some skills in a course, building a Full Stack project with React, React Native, Tailwind and Prisma.
 Here you can create an ad to find your duo to play your favorite game 🎮
 <br>

 <p align="right">(<a href="#top">back to top</a>)</p>